Use placeholders to create email signatures that adapt to the email sender

 Fig. 3.
 The Photo placeholder's configuration window.

-You can use our freeware application, CodeTwo User Photos for Office 365, to easily upload user photos to Azure Active Directory.
+You can use our freeware application, CodeTwo User Photos for Office 365, to easily upload user photos to Microsoft Entra ID.
 Learn how to add user photos to signatures in CodeTwo Email Signatures 365

 The Web page as link placeholder

-This placeholder allows you to pull a web page address from your Azure Active Directory and insert it as a valid hyperlink.
-The web address value in your AD should be preceded by a proper protocol definition (like HTTP or HTTPS).
+This placeholder allows you to pull a web page address from your Microsoft Entra ID (Azure Active Directory) and insert it as a valid hyperlink.
+The web address value in your Entra ID should be preceded by a proper protocol definition (like HTTP or HTTPS).
 If this information is missing, the program will automatically append the HTTP protocol to the very beginning of the link.

 Date and time related placeholders